DannyDevOfficial/Flee-The-Building/README.md

 ---

-* Daniel Grieco - made the entire game
+* Daniel Grieco - initial contributor

 ## License

 ---

-This project is licensed under "Some license".
+This project has no license.